bormaxi8080/starred/README.md

 - [daprofiler/DaProfiler](https://github.com/daprofiler/DaProfiler) - DaProfiler is an OSINT tool allowing you to collect certain information about yourself in order to rectify by rgpd requests the traces you may have left on the net.
 DaProfiler is indeed able to recove
 - [wireservice/csvkit](https://github.com/wireservice/csvkit) - A suite of utilities for converting to and working with CSV, the king of tabular file formats.
 - [nginx-proxy/nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) - Automated nginx proxy for Docker containers using docker-gen
-- [browser-use/browser-use](https://github.com/browser-use/browser-use) - Make websites accessible for AI agents
+- [browser-use/browser-use](https://github.com/browser-use/browser-use) - 🌐 Make websites accessible for AI agents.
+Automate tasks online with ease.
 - [tomwardill/FakeEmail](https://github.com/tomwardill/FakeEmail) - A Fake Email Server with a Web Front End
 - [aristocratos/bpytop](https://github.com/aristocratos/bpytop) - Linux/OSX/FreeBSD resource monitor
 - [GONZOsint/deepfaceui](https://github.com/GONZOsint/deepfaceui) - DeepFace UI is a web application for facial recognition and analysis built with DeepFace.
 It offers an intuitive interface to upload images, automatically extract faces, and perform state-of-the-art f